nodejs/node/doc/contributing/adding-v8-fast-api.md

 # Adding V8 Fast API

 Node.js uses [V8](https://v8.dev/) as its JavaScript engine.
-Embedder functions implemented in C++ incur a high overhead, so V8 provides an API to implement fast-path C functions which may be invoked directly from JITted code.
+Embedding functions implemented in C++ incur a high overhead, so V8 provides an API to implement native functions which may be invoked directly from JITted code.
 These functions also come with additional constraints, for example, they may not trigger garbage collection.